 Table D.3.
-Data Elements in the 2016 NRD Diagnosis and Procedure Groups Files
+Data Elements in the 2017 NRD Diagnosis and Procedure Groups Files

-For the 2016 NRD, the Diagnosis and Procedure Groups File is not available.
+Beginning with data year 2016, the Diagnosis and Procedure Groups File is not available on the NRD.

-For prior years, refer to the NRD Description of Data Elements page on the HCUP-US Web site or to previous versions of the NRD Introduction.
+For prior years, refer to the NRD Description of Data Elements page on the HCUP-US website or to previous versions of the NRD Introduction.